ChrissieFrankie/ChrissieFrankie/README.md

-i somehow got covid even though i got the pfizer vaccine
+i don't have covid anymore going to start rollin'

 # Hi there 👋